 6. C & A (Kaufingerstrasse 13 & Bayerstrasse 21): C & A is a newcomer to our list and we couldn’t get over how may high-quality items they had at affordable rates.
 The website is pretty good but if you get to their stores in Munich they have over 10,000 items and even second-hand stuff.
 They’re open Monday-Saturday 9am-8pm.
 Website: (HERE).

 Best Places to Shop Online:

-1. Stockerpoint: To get the perfect Trachten outfit before you get to Munich or Oktoberfest make sure to shop at Stockerpoint.
+About Sotckerpoint: To get the perfect Trachten outfit before you get to Munich or Oktoberfest make sure to shop at Stockerpoint.
 They have the best mixture of modern and traditional outfits highlighted by very detailed Dirndls with bright colors and contemporary patterns.
 The cool people in Germany buy from Stockerpoint because you can get something unique that you know will last a long time.
-Outfits range from 99-199 Euros with shipping to the US around 40 Euros.
+In addition to high-end outfits, they also have affordable options ranging from 99-199 Euros with shipping to the US around 40 Euros.
 Website: (HERE).

-2. Alpen Wahnsinn: Great modern selection of Women’s outfits and they are always having sales.
+About Alpen Wahnsinn: Great modern selection of Women’s outfits and they are always having sales.
 A lot of what they sell are directly from Stockerpoint which is listed above.
-Shop Stockerpoint directly first but make sure to also check Alpen Wahnsinn’s sales as they sometimes have some very high end Drindls for only 99 Euros.
+Shop Stockerpoint directly first but make sure to also check Alpen Wahnsinn’s sales as they sometimes have some very high-end Dirndls for only 99 Euros.
 Website: (HERE).

 How Much Should I Pay For My Outfit: